MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 Learn how to import single or multiple CSV files into the native file format of R Server: an XDF file.

 XDF files are not strictly required for statistics and analytics in R Server, but when data sets are large or complex, storing data as an XDF offers essential benefits.
 A key benefit includes the ability to chunk and work with data in blocks.
-XDF also supports very fast retrieval of variables and metadata.
+XDF also unlocks very fast retrieval of variables and metadata.

 To create an XDF file, use the **rxImport** function in RevoScaleR to pipe external data to R Server.
 By default, **rxImport** loads data into an in-memory data frame, but by specifying the **outFile** parameter, **rxImport** creates an XDF file, which is the objective of this tutorial.